-When developers create new websites and apps, they regularly blend new code with pre-existing code using third-party libraries, known as external dependencies.
+When developers create new websites and apps, they regularly blend new code with pre-existing code using third-party libraries.
+These are known as external dependencies.
 Using third-party libraries can be a quick and easy way for developers to build websites and apps without the time-consuming task of creating new code.
 But you should be aware that using third-party libraries means giving up some degree of control, which could come with some security risks.
 There’s no guarantee that a third-party application regularly updates its security measures and there’s often no way to tell, especially if the library is not open-source.
 But that doesn’t mean you shouldn’t use third-party libraries at all.

 - Use popular third-party libraries that have a large supporting community.
 These libraries tend to make regular updates and communicate with their community.
 You’ll also have fellow users to ask questions or express concerns.